 - When you are ready to bake your cookies, preheat oven to 350ºF (177ºC) and line a baking sheet with parchment paper or a silicone baking mat.
 Make room in the freezer for one baking sheet.

-- Using a cookie scoop and your hands, roll dough into balls approximately 1 and ½ Tablespoons in size and place no more than 6 dough balls on a prepared baking sheet.
+- Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies) and your hands, roll dough into balls approximately 1 and ½ Tablespoons in size and place no more than 6 dough balls on a prepared baking sheet.
 Bake cookies for 10-11 minutes.
 Cookies will look underdone.
 Remove baking sheet from oven and allow to cool for 3 minutes.